-ISRAEL RESOURCE CARDS בַּרְטִימֵי הַשְּׁרָאָה For all photo credits, please visit: theicenter.org/resourcecardscredits
+ISRAEL RESOURCE CARDS בַּרְטִימֵי הַשְּׁרָאָה

+theicenter.org

 The Western Wall, known as the Kotel, is revered as the holiest site for the Jewish people.
 A part of the outer retaining wall of the Second Temple that was destroyed by the Romans in 70 CE, it is the place closest to the ancient Holy of Holies, where only the Kohanim-פֿהנים -Jewish priests were allowed access.
 When Israel gained independence in 1948, Jordan controlled the Western Wall and all of the Old City of Jerusalem; the city was reunified in the 1967 Six-Day War.
 The Western Wall is considered an Orthodox synagogue by Israeli authorities, with separate prayer spaces for men and women.
 A mixed egalitarian prayer area operates along a nearby section of the Temple's retaining wall, raising to the forefront contemporary ideas of religious expression-a prime example of how Israel navigates between past and present.